-A withholding tax on South African sourced interest (see the section headed "Income Tax" below) paid to or for the benefit of a "foreign person" (being any person that is not a South African tax-resident) applies at a rate of 15% of the amount of interest in terms of section 50A-50H of the Income Tax Act, 1962 (the "Income Tax Act").
+A withholding tax on South African sourced interest (see the section headed "Income Tax" below) paid to or for the benefit of a "foreign person" (being any person that is not a South African tax- resident) applies at a rate of 15 per cent. of the amount of interest in terms of section 50A-50H of the Income Tax Act, 1962 (the "Income Tax Act").
 The withholding tax could be reduced by the application of relevant double taxation treaties.

-The legislation exempts, inter alia, from the withholding tax on interest any amount of interest paid by a bank as defined in the Banks Act, 1990 (the "Banks Act") to a foreign person.
+The legislation exempts, inter alia, from the withholding tax on interest any amount of interest paid by a bank as defined in the Banks Act, 1990 (the "Banks Act")to a foreign person.
 It is envisaged that this exemption would apply to the interest payments made to foreign Noteholders.
 The withholding tax legislation also provides an exemption for interest paid to a foreign person in respect of any debt listed on a "recognised exchange" as defined in paragraph 1 of the eighth schedule of the Income Tax Act.
-The JSE Limited (the "JSE") would qualify as such an exchange, and therefore, subject to any legislative changes, the interest paid on the Notes listed on the JSE will also be exempt from the withholding tax on interest.
 A foreign person will also be exempt from the withholding tax on interest if: